 The MWP could generate outputs that feed into the GST process and reinforce its forward-looking aspects, including through the technical dialogues.
 The MWP could therefore focus on areas that may not be comprehensively covered by the GST, such as a deep systemic examination of opportunities by sector, as opposed to the GST's silos of mitigation, adaptation, and means of implementation.
 And while the focus of the GST will be on NDC updates in 2025, the MWP could highlight opportunities for near-term enhancement of ambition and implementation.

-Additionally, the MWP could submit a report to inform the third technical dialogue under the GST, including with a focus on identifying mitigation opportunities that could be immediately implemented.
+Additionally, the MWP could submit a report to inform the third technical dialogue under the GST (and subsequent technical dialogues under future GSTs), including with a focus on identifying actionable mitigation opportunities that could be immediately implemented.